 6. This item identifies those amounts that the resident is directly responsible for paying to a third party that is independent of the administering body.
 That is, they are amounts paid in addition to any recurrent charge contributions for operating expenses.
 For example, if the administering body pays the council rates and water rates and recovers the expenses incurred through recurrent charge contributions towards operating expenses then the tick boxes for “council rates” and “water rates” would not be ticked in item 6B.

-7. For example retirement villages operated by a not for profit operator may not be subject to council rates.
+7. For example retirement villages operated by a not-for-profit operator may not be subject to council rates.

 8. For example charges for rubbish collection or an emergency service levy that apply independently of council rates.